UofI-CDACS/RoboCop_Safety_Device/README.md

      - **IP Address**: `129.xx.xx.xx`
      - **Port**: `502`
      - **Register**: `5` (holding register for the distance)
+          - This Register stores 16 bit value of unsigned integers

 3. **View on LCD**:
    - The LCD displays the device’s static IP and the measured distance in real time.